 Drivers who continually exceed the speed limit in hopes of increasing their paycheck.

-Improperly or untrained drivers that should not be on the road.
+Improper or untrained drivers should not be on the road.

 Drivers without valid trucking licenses or those with terrible driving records.

 As another example of past negligence in trucking companies failing to maintain proper safety standards on their trucks, a study conducted by the Texas Department of Transportation revealed that one-fourth of all trucks inspected at certain checkpoints failed to meet their state-regulated safety protocols.
 These trucks were then decommissioned until they were brought into compliance.